tjwoodall/other-deductions-api/README.md

 Run from the console using: `sbt run` (starts on port 7797 by default)

-Start the service manager profile: `sm --start MTDFB_OTHER_DEDUCTIONS`
+Start the service manager profile: `sm2 --start MTDFB_OTHER_DEDUCTIONS`

 ## Running tests